Glastonbury conveyancing FAQs

 Some conveyancing solicitors in Glastonbury offer services on an hourly basis others work on a fixed fee.

-Our panel of solicitors work on a fixed legal fee basis, with no additional fees hidden in the small print.
+Your solicitor will work on a fixed legal fee basis, with no additional fees hidden in the small print.
 Your conveyancing quote will explain what the conveyancing fees and costs will be when your move completes.

 If, for whatever reason, your move does not go ahead, you will pay no legal fees at all with our No Move, No Fee guarantee.